nnthanh101/Serverless-DataHub/elastic-beanstalk/README.md

 > **E301**: great customer experience: **3 seconds** to reach any feature; **zero** downtime; and **one hour** to deploy code changes into production.

-### Architecture:
+### ElasticBeanstalk Architecture:

-* ElasticBeanstalk Architecture

 ![Architecture](https://github.com/nnthanh101/modernapps/raw/main/README/images/elastic-beanstalk-architecture.png)

+### CI/CD Pipeline

-* CI/CD Pipeline: the steps required to add Continuous Integration and Continuous  Delivery (CI/CD) to an existing AWS Elastic Beanstalk application.
+The steps required to add Continuous Integration and Continuous  Delivery (CI/CD) to an existing AWS Elastic Beanstalk application.

 ![CI/CD Pipeline](https://github.com/nnthanh101/modernapps/raw/main/README/images/elastic-beanstalk-cicd.png)

+* [ ] **AWS CodeCommit** to create a Git repository, clone the repository to the local drive, and then add and push all required source files.
+* [ ]  **AWS CodeBuild** to create a project and configure the environment required to compile and build the source code.
+Next, you specify all actions required by **AWS CodeBuild** using the `buildspec.yml`.
+* [ ] **AWS CodePipeline**: automate release pipelines for fast and reliable application and infrastructure updates.

+> Any code changes that are pushed to **AWS CodeCommit** trigger an event in **AWS CodePipeline**, which in turn triggers **AWS CodeBuild** to start the build and the deployment.

 ### Technology Stack